Thank you for coming back for more Keys to Time Management!

 Regardless of what kind of calendar you choose, you need to have it with you so that you can put things in it, right?
 So if it’s on your phone, are you pretty good about remembering to have your phone with you?
 If it’s a paper calendar, are you good at always having it with you?
 If not, then what do you always (or almost always) have with you when you go somewhere?
 Your car keys?
 The keys to your home?
 Your purse or wallet?
 Your transportation pass?
 Whatever it is, think about how you can link those two things together.
 Picture them together.
 Store them together.
 Physically connect them with a zip-tie if you have to!
 Seriously, think about how you can connect the purpose of the calendar to the thing you will connect it to.
 It makes it a lot easier to create that habit.

-Next month, I’ll explore how your to-do list impacts your time management skills.
+In Part 4 of this series, I’ll explore how your To-Do List impacts your time management skills.

 Until next time …

 P.S.
 A few words on Electronic vs. Paper Calendars:

 The big dilemma I hear from many of my clients is whether use a paper or an electronic calendar.
 And, really, it is a matter of preference!
 Both have advantages and disadvantages, but whether or not you choose to use a paper calendar or electronic is much less important than whether or not you use it with those 3 Essential Behaviors!

 So, briefly, here are the benefits of one over the other, as I see them myself and for my clients: